cfhirsch/adventofcode2023/README.md

 Kind of having an off day.
 The approach is straightforward, I just kept making mistakes with respect to updating the coordinates of moving beams correctly.
 I also couldn't figure out how to know when I didn't need to iterate any more; I ended up experimenting with my puzzle input to figure out a minimal number of steps to run to get the correct answer.

+### Part Two:
+UPDATE: Duh, I needed to be using a queue and, as with the solution to many of Advent puzzles, a breadth first search.
+We've visited a node if location and direction are the same.
+Once I made those changes I got the solution to part two as well.
+Although it runs a tiny bit slower than I would like.